kiko-lprh/Cordero_Diego_LMS/README.md

 ## Description

 This Library Management System is designed to manage a library’s book collection.
-It provides a user-friendly command-line interface (CLI) that allows users to perform various operations on the book collection. <br><br>
+It offers a friendly graphical user interface (GUI) that allows users to perform various operations on the book collection. <br><br>
-**Note**: The CLI will be replaced by a more user-friendly GUI in the future.

 ## Features

 ### 1. Add Books

 The application reads book information from a file, including barcode, title, and author, and adds them to the library database.
+**Note**: Working on database integration.

 ### 2. Delete Books